 If exercise makes your symptoms worse, avoid exerting yourself physically until you've been seen by your doctor.

-- Smith CR, et al. Transcatheter versus surgical aortic-valve replacement in high-risk patients.
+- Adams DH, et al. Transcatheter aortic-valve replacement with a self-expanding prosthesis.
 New England Journal of Medicine.
-2011;364:2187.
+In press.
+Accessed April 29, 2014.

 - Cook AJ.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
 May 2, 2014.

 - AskMayoExpert.
 Aortic valve stenosis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Mankad R (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 27, 2014.